 Winter peas are beautiful annual legumes.
-They are a light green color that can improve the soil by adding nitrogen and suppressing weeds once cropped.
+They are light green colored plants that can improve the soil by adding nitrogen and suppress weeds once cropped.

 Winter peas, also known as rough peas or Austrian winter peas, have a scientific name as Lathyrus hirsutus and belong to the peas and bean family.

 They are commonly used as a cover crop field when planted with a mixture of seeds such as radishes, cereals, and clover.

 Your kitchen garden can benefit from the sowing of winter peas to enjoy an edible garden all year round.